ibm-cloud-docs/watson-assistant/backup-data.md

 If you are upgrading from 4.6.4 or earlier versions to the latest, you must upgrade to 4.6.5 before upgrading to the latest release.{: important}

-The primary data storage is a Postgres database.

 Choose one of the following ways to manage the back up of data: